-As previously shown, hyperthyroidism is associated with increased cardiovascular morbidity and mortality, which is not completely reversed by treatment.^{7,8,13,14} Among cardiovascular comorbidities, atrial fibrillation is the most common, occurring in 2 to 20% of untreated patients15 and complications including heart failure and thrombo-embolic events are observed in patients with hyperthyroidism.
+As previously shown, hyperthyroidism is associated with increased cardiovascular morbidity and mortality, which are not completely reversed by treatment.
+Among cardiovascular comorbidities, atrial fibrillation is the most common, occurring in 2%-20% of untreated patients, 15 and complications including heart failure and thromboembolic events are observed in patients with hyperthyroidism.
 In a recent meta-analysis, an increased risk of atrial fibrillation with higher concentrations of thyroid hormones at presentation was confirmed.
-16 In a nation-wide register study with a mean follow-up time of 10 years, an increased risk of all arrhythmias was found in patients undergoing treatment with radioiodine or thyroidectomy when compared with controls with no thyroid dysfunction.
-Patients with subclinical hyper- and hypothyroid dysfunction were found to have increased risks of heart failure (HR=1.94 [95%CI 1.01-3.72] for TSH <0.10 mIU/L and 1.86 [1.27-2.72] for TSH >10.0 mIU/L) in a pooled analysis of individual participant data using available prospective cohorts with thyroid function tests and subsequent follow-up of heart failure.
-17 In a large cohort of UK patients on levothyroxine replacement, mortality was increased in the lowest (<0.1) and highest TSH categories (>4.0) compared with 2-2.5 mIU/L, while risks of ischaemic heart disease and heart failure were found to increase at high concentrations of TSH (>10.0 mIU/L).
+16 In a nationwide register study with a mean follow-up time of 10 years, an increased risk of all arrhythmias was found in patients undergoing treatment with radioiodine or thyroidectomy when compared with controls with no thyroid dysfunction.8 Patients with subclinical hyperthyroid and hypothyroid dysfunctions were found to have increased risks of heart failure (HR=1.94, 95%CI 1.01 to 3.72 for thyroid-stimulating hormone (TSH) <0.10 mIU/L and HR=1.86, 95% CI 1.27 to 2.72 for TSH >10.0 mIU/L) in a pooled analysis of individual participant data using available prospective cohorts with thyroid function tests and subsequent follow-up of heart failure.
+17 In a large cohort of UK patients on levothyroxine replacement, mortality was increased in the lowest (<0.1) and highest TSH categories (>4.0) compared with 2.0-2.5 mIU/L, while risks of ischaemic heart disease and heart failure were found to increase at high concentrations of TSH (>10.0 mIU/L).
 18